jhartman00/TicTacToe/README.md

 - start user user: Two users no AI
 - etc.

-If you selected user as one of the options you will have to input the space you want when it is your turn:
+If you selected user as one of the options, you will have to input the space you want when it is your turn:
 - The board is based on a grid system where the rows and columns are numbered 1 through 3
 - To go in the top left space you would enter "1 1" with no quotes.
   - The first number corresponds to the row and the second number corresponds to the column.